RedisLabs/redislabs-docs/content/rs/release-notes/redis-pack-4-5-0-may-2017.md

 ---
-Title: Release Notes - Redis Enterprise Pack - v4.5 - May 2017
+Title: Redis Enterprise Pack 4.5 Release Notes (May 2017)
 description:
-weight: $weight
+weight: 94
 alwaysopen: false
 ---
 If you are upgrading from a previous version, make sure to review the